-BNPP AM has a proven track record of providing its clients with highquality and reliable investment services.
+BNPP AM Belgian Branch has a proven track record of providing its clients with high-quality and reliable investment services.
 Client satisfaction is our primary objective.

-If however any client feels dissatisfied with our services, BNPP AM has adopted a Complaints Policy in order to first remediate the issue at hand and second, take into account this issue and evaluate how BNPP AM can improve its service offering to avoid similar issues in the future.
-Clients filing a complaint will receive an acknowledgement notice within ten business days.
+If however any client feels dissatisfied with our services, BNPP AM Belgian Branch has adopted a "Procedure on handling client complaints" in order to first remediate the issue at hand and second, take into account this issue and evaluate how BNPP AM Belgian Branch can improve its service offering to avoid similar issues in the future.
+Clients filing a complaint will receive an acknowledgement notice within five business days.

-Information regarding the Complaints Policy can be found on the BNPP AM website under the "Complaints management policy" tab: www.bnpparibas-am
+Information regarding the Procedure on handling client complaints can be found on the BNPP AM Belgian Branch website under the "Complaints" tab: www.bnpparibas-am.be.